pnfs-storage/mvpnet/scripts/README.md

 how images can be prepared for use in the mvpnet environment.

 * `prep-config.sh`: prepares data for use in the `cloud-init` configuration environment.
-This script is also meant to be exemplary in what can be performed with this configuration method.
+This script is also meant to serve as an example of what can be performed with this configuration method.